Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Introduction

 Since the mean root curvature is a purely geometric invariant related to the concentration of Gaussian curvature and to the Liouville entropy, it is natural to ask if it is also strictly increasing along the Ricci flow.
 We prove that this is indeed the case.

 \begin{introthm} Let $M$ be a smooth closed orientable surface of negative Euler characteristic.
 Let $g_0$ be a smooth Riemannian metric on $M$ of non-constant negative Gaussian curvature.
 Let $\eps \mapsto g_{\eps}$ denote the normalized Ricci flow starting from $g_0$.
-Let $\kappa(g_{\eps})$ denote the mean root curvature of $g_{\eps}$ as in \eqref{eq:mrc_def}.
 Then \end{introthm}